+9) Attend at least two (2) non-consecutive Senate meetings per quarter to report on the committee's action, with the Internal Chair.

+G) Duties of Historian

-- 9) Attend at least two (2) non-consecutive Senate meetings per quarter to report on the committee's action, with the Internal Chair. - G) Duties of Outreach Coordinator - 1) Shall oversee the advertising and marketing strategies for all events and the Committee in general. - 2) Shall be responsible for improving GGCs visibility to the UCSB student body and all A.S. committees. - 3) Shall keep an accurate record of attendance at all events to improve future planning efforts. - 4) Shall be responsible for the safe and appropriate storage of all GGC equipment and supplies. - 5) Shall hold a minimum of one (1) regularly scheduled office hour per week. - H) Duties of Special Projects Officers: - 1) Special Project interns will actively work on special projects that will benefit the status of international students at UCSB. - 2) Create a strategy chart and give themselves a set of deadlines that will lead to completion of the project. - a) At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - 3) Keep an updated list of current ongoing projects. - 4) Attend all meetings. - 5) Shall actively seek advice / meet with the Co-Chairs to learn and develop new skills and to review project goals when projects progress or change. - I) Duties of Treasurer - 1) Shall be responsible for fiscal management of the Global Gaucho Commission. - 2) Shall oversee all financial expenditures of the Global Gaucho Commission. - 3) Shall provide a weekly report to the committee on all expenditures, starting with week one (1). - a) Reports include: unallocated funds, motions, expenditures, and any other financial matters that pertain to the Committee - b) In conjunction with Commissioner, shall prepare the Commission budget for the following year. - c) Shall hold a minimum of two (2) office hours per week. - d) Shall serve as an available aid to the chairs and other commission members in their event and project planning. - J) Duties of Marketing and Publicity Coordinator
+- 1) Record minutes of all meetings and distribute them to all members of the Commission and Senate. - Organize and keep and updated contact list of Commission members are those interested in the Commission. - 3) Present a report of public relations developments bi-monthly to the Commission. - 4) Take pictures of events and meetings. - 5) Update webpage as seen necessary.

+H) Duties of Special Projects Officers:

+- 1) Special Project Officers will actively work on special projects that will benefit the status of international students at UCSB. - 2) Create a strategy chart and give themselves a set of deadlines that will lead to completion of the project. - a) At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - 3) Keep an updated list of current ongoing projects. - 4) Attend all meetings. - 5) Shall actively seek advice/meet with the Co-Chairs to learn and develop new skills and to review project goals when projects progress or change. - 6) Shall hold a minimum of two (2) office hours per week.

+I) Duties of Treasurer

+- 1) Shall be responsible for fiscal management of the Global Gaucho Commission. - 2) Shall oversee all financial expenditures of the Global Gaucho Commission. - 3) Shall provide a weekly report to the committee on all expenditures, starting with week one (1). - a) Reports should include: unallocated funds, motions, expenditures, and any other financial matters that pertain to the Committee - 4) In conjunction with the Internal and External Chairs, shall prepare the Commission budget for the following year. - 5) Shall hold a minimum of two (2) office hours per week. - 6) Shall serve as an available aid to the chairs and other commission members in their event and project planning. - J) Duties of Marketing and Publicity Director

-- 1) Work with media outlets to publish timely commission information, such as press releases, flyers, brochures, and other materials. - 2) Work to develop and enact at least one (1) campus- wide promotional or marketing campaigns per quarter. - 3) Shall oversee the advertising and marketing strategies for all events and the Commission in general. - 4) Shall keep an accurate record of attendance at all events to improve future planning efforts. - 5) Maintain and monitor all commission social media accounts, including Facebook, Twitter, and Instagram. - 6) Work with Special Projects Coordinators during planning of events to determine advertising and publicity needs, strategies, budgets, deadlines, etc. - 7) Shall hold a minimum of two (2) office hours per week. - 8) Shall serve as an available aid to the chairs and other commission members in their event and project planning. - K) Duties of Education Coordinator - 1) Manage the scheduling of the diversity education workshop with various organizations. a) The primary mission of the GGC Commission is to create a safer, more welcoming & inclusive campus environment for international students, as well as to raise cultural awareness amongst our community. - 2) Outreach and publicize the program to campus organizations, residence halls, apartment living, Education Opportunity Program (EOP), OSL's, OISS and other community organizations. - 3) Maintain and update the curriculum of the program, which includes consistently expanding and editing the presentation to include different identities and issues affecting communities, and programming around relevant issues pertaining to the campus climate. - 4) Coordinate a minimum of three (3) Diversity Education Workshops per quarter. - 5) Hold a minimum of three (3) office hours per week. - 6) Schedule and facilitate weekly meetings of the Commission - L) Duties of International Student Advisory Board Liaison - 1) Shall serve as a liaison between the Commission and the ISAB, a board part of OISS. - 2) The International Student Advisory Board is significant because of the capacity for learning that can ensure a stronger relationship between OISS and international student organizations. - 3) Shall help create and run education programs for OISS and international students that may align in conjunction with many GGC's projects, campaigns, and initiatives. - M) Duties of Mental Health Officer
+- 1) Work with media outlets to publish timely commission information, such as press releases, flyers, brochures, and other materials. - 2) Work to develop and enact at least one (1) campus- wide promotional or marketing campaigns per quarter. - 3) Shall oversee the advertising and marketing strategies for all events and the Commission in general. - 4) Shall keep an accurate record of attendance at all events to improve future planning efforts. - 5) Maintain and monitor all commission social media accounts, including Facebook, Twitter, and Instagram. - 6) Work with Special Projects Coordinators during planning of events to determine advertising and publicity needs, strategies, budgets, deadlines, etc. - 7) Shall hold a minimum of two (2) office hours per week. - 8) Shall serve as an available aid to the chairs and other commission members in their event and project planning.

+K) Duties of Cultural Awareness Advocate

+- 1) Shall promote the overall cultural visibility of international students within the UCSB student body. - Shall advocate for cultural understanding between international and domestic students. - 3) Shall be responsible for maintaining GGC's relationships with the various international community organizations and their respective leaders. - 4) Shall provide a weekly report to the commission on the activities of the various international community organizations. - 5) Shall hold a minimum of two (2) office hours per week. - 6) Shall serve as an available aid to the chairs and other commission members in their event and project planning.

+L) Duties of Mental Health Advocate